nasa/cumulus-docs/docs/deployment.md

     EARTHDATA_CLIENT_ID=clientid
     EARTHDATA_CLIENT_PASSWORD=clientpassword

+For security it is highly recommended that you add .env to the .gitignore file in the repository root so the file is not included in your repository.
+Edit .gitignore if it exists, or create it if it does not and simply add .env on a new line.

 To begin with deploying "Hello World" you can leave CMR_PASSWORD unchanged as you won't use the CMR system.
 You will need to have an `EARTHDATA_CLIENT_ID` and `EARTHDATA_CLIENT_PASSWORD` if you want to login to the application.
 You can use any url for the redirect URL, as it will be updated in a later step.

-Be sure that `.env` is `.gitignore`-d so that it is not included in your repository.

-##### Earthdata Login

-The cumulus stack is expected to authenticate with [Earthdata Login](https://urs.earthdata.nasa.gov/documentation).
-Create and register a new application.
-If you didn't modify the template you will use the [User Accpetance Tools (UAT) site](https://uat.urs.earthdata.nasa.gov).
-Follow the directions on [how to register an application.](https://wiki.earthdata.nasa.gov/display/EL/How+To+Register+An+Application). in the `.env` file, replace `clientid` and `clientpassword` with the newly generated values.

 ----
 ### Deploy the Cumulus stack